Michael-Cowie/Notes/Math/proofs/geometry/angles_subtending_from_same_arc_are_equal.md

     <h1> Angles Subtending from the Same Arc are Equal
 </div>

 We will begin this proof by creating our illustration diagram.
-This contains angles $ a $ and $ b $.
+This contains angles $a$ and $b$.

 <div align='center'>
     <img src='./images/9.png'>